-4.5 years – David Taylor’s memoir (ghost written by Jean Gill)
+4.5 years – David Taylor’s memoir (edited by Jean Gill)

 The true story of a young Scottish soldier stranded in France during WW2 and sent to a Prisoner-of-War camp.